Nazasophie/code-editor/README.md

 # Features

-- *Syntax Highlighting:* Clearly distinguish different elements of your code with syntax highlighting for various languages.
+- *Syntax Highlighting*: Clearly distinguish different elements of your code with syntax highlighting for various languages.

 - *Theme Support:* Choose from a variety of themes to suit your coding preferences.